-- Note: Before you enable VPN Server, we recommend you configure Dynamic DNS Service (recommended) or assign a static IP address for router's WAN port and synchronize your System Time with internet. - 3.
-In the Client IP Address field, enter the range of IP addresses (up to 10) that can be leased to the devices by the PPTP VPN server. - 4.
-Set the PPTP connection permission according to your needs. - Select Allow Samba (Network Place) access to allow your VPN device to access your local Samba server. - Select Allow NetBIOS passthrough to allow your VPN device to access your Samba server using NetBIOS name. - Select Allow Unencrypted connections to allow unencrypted connections to your VPN server. - 5.
-Click SAVE. - 6.
-Configure the PPTP VPN connection account for the remote device.
-You can create up to 16 accounts.
+Before you enable VPN Server, we recommend you configure Dynamic DNS Service (recommended) or assign a static IP address for router's WAN port and synchronize your System Time with internet.

+- 3. In the Client IP Address filed, enter the range of IP addresses (up to 10) that can be leased to the devices by the PPTP VPN server. - 4.
+Click Advanced to set the PPTP connection permission according to your needs. - Select Allow Samba (Network Place) access to allow your VPN device to access your local Samba server. - Select Allow NetBIOS passthrough to allow your VPN device to access your Samba server using NetBIOS name. - Select Allow Unencrypted connections to allow unencrypted connections to your VPN server. - 5.
+Click Save. - 6.
+Configure the PPTP VPN connection account for the remote device, you can create up to 16 accounts.

-- 1) Click Add. - Enter the Username and Password to authenticate devices to the PPTP VPN Server.
+- 1) Click Add.

+- Enter the Username and Password to authenticate devices to the PPTP VPN Server.

-3) Click ADD.
+- 3) Click OK.

-Step 2.
+12. 2.
+2. Step 2.
 Configure PPTP VPN Connection on Your Remote Device